RIGHTEOUS AMONG THE NATIONS

 COMMEMORATION

-The medal of the Righteous bears a quote from the Mishnah (Sanhedrin 4:5), “Whosoever saves a single life, saves an entire universe.”
-We understand this when we see the families of survivors today as they stand proudly with their children, grandchildren and even great grandchildren.
-Now more than 75 years after the Holocaust, these awards are presented to the descendants of the Righteous Among Nations.
+We understand this when we see the families of survivors today as they stand proudly with their children, grandchildren and even great-grandchildren.
+Now, more than 80 years after the Holocaust, these awards are presented to the descendants of the Righteous Among Nations.

 RIGHTEOUS IN CANADA